Unreal Engine Game Development Meets Static Code Analysis Tools

 How the Unreal Engine 4 Stood Up to Static Analysis

-Klocwork analyzed 2,292,918 lines of code from Unreal Engine 4 and detected 1,311 C/C++ issues of varying severities.
+Klocwork analyzed 2,292,918 lines of code from the game engine and detected 1,311 C/C++ issues of varying severities.
 Out of 1311 detected issues, 302 were reviewed by a human.
 Of those reviewed, 213 appeared to be legitimate findings.

 From the 213 legitimate findings, only 39 were believed to be severe and conclusive enough to warrant immediate attention.
 Extrapolating from the human-reviewed sample, it is suspected that there are ~169 issues in the game engine's source code which are severe enough to warrant immediate attention.

-By comparing issue density in Unreal Engine 4 to other codebases in the game development industry, the game engine’s code quality is in a league of its own, achieving issue density nearing large mission critical software projects.
+By comparing issue density in the game engine to other codebases in the game development industry, the game engine’s code quality is in a league of its own, achieving issue density nearing large mission critical software projects.
 I would guess that Unreal Engine 4’s code quality success is attributed to two factors: static analysis by PVS-Studio and Unreal’s open source initiative.

 Given that, I was not able to fully understand the analysis time invested by PVS-Studio.
 The more than 1,800 issues PVS-Studio detected in their most recent analysis is an incredible number of issues to review, let alone commit fixes for in a span of 17 days.